-Confidence is the backbone to our ability to be able to function and function well in our lives.
-If we engage children when they are small, they will engage as adults; as well as have lots of confidence.
+Confidence is the backbone to our ability to function and function well in our lives.
+If we engage children when they are small, they will engage with confidence as adults.

 I wasn’t so lucky.
-As parents’ we must show our children that we believe in them.
-Children may not understand how to equate their thoughts in the world, or with us as their parents, particularly in the early years; but they learn from us, so it’s important we teach them the basic values that will act as foundations in later life.
+Children may not understand how to articulate their thoughts with their parents in the early years, but they will learn from us, so it’s important we teach them the basic values that will help them build their confidence.

-We should want to take an interest in children’s hobbies, as it is these hobbies that will help children build up their confidence.
-I remember as a small child wanting to take up horse riding as a hobby.
-It wasn’t a long discussion, but it left me with the thought that I probably shouldn’t ask again.
-I believe we learn very early on in our childhood how the parenting thing goes.
+As parents we should also want to take an interest in our children’s hobbies.
+Hobbies are confidence building.
+I remember as a child wanting to take up horse riding as a hobby.
+It wasn’t a long discussion with my parents, but it left me with the thought that I probably shouldn’t ask again.

-If we’re going to criticise children, it’s important we make sure that what we say is constructive.
-Not to be confused with criticising.
-Sadly, over time, children come to believe they are all the things we tell them, so it’s important to be specific about their behaviour and not make their behaviour about them.
+When it comes to criticism, if we’re going to criticise our children for something they’ve done, it’s important we make what we say constructive.
+Sadly, children come to believe the things we tell them, so it’s important to be specific and only refer to their behaviour.